Progress towards a matter wave interferometer for inertial sensing with non-destructive monitoring of Bloch oscillations: Experimental setup

-To transfer the atomic cloud from the blue to the red MOT, the magnetic field gradients are quickly switched within $160\U{\upmu s}$ from $65\U{G/cm}$ to $12.6\U{G/cm}$, as shown in Fig.~\ref{fig:FigMotSwitching}(a).
-For this, we need to reduce the current in the anti-Helmholtz coils generating the magnetic fields from $8.75\U{A}$ to $1.7\U{A}$.
-This is achieved with fast, high-voltage MOSFETs (type SCT2080KE, 1220V-44A) that allow for peak high voltage transients caused by the coils' inductance upon fast switching of their current, and a snubber circuit in parallel with the coil, composed of a capacitance of $47\U{\upmu F}$ in series with a resistance of $100\U{\Omega}$.
+To transfer the atomic cloud from the blue to the red MOT, the magnetic field gradients are quickly switched within $160~\upmu$s from $65~$G/cm to $12.6~$G/cm, as shown in Fig.~\ref{fig:FigMotSwitching}(a).
+For this, we need to reduce the current in the anti-Helmholtz coils generating the magnetic fields from $8.75~$A to $1.7~$A. This is achieved with fast, high-voltage MOSFETs (type SCT2080KE, 1220V-44A) that allow for peak high voltage transients caused by the coils' inductance upon fast switching of their current, and a snubber circuit in parallel with the coil, composed of a capacitance of $47~\upmu$F in series with a resistance of $100~\Omega$.

 The problem with using the intercombination line for a MOT is that its narrow linewidth entails a small velocity capture range, far below the Doppler width of the pre-cooled atomic cloud in the blue MOT.
-The temperature $T_{blue}$ of the atomic cloud at the time of the transfer from the blue to the red MOT corresponds to a half-width of the Doppler broadening of $\sqrt{k_BT_{blue}/m}/\lambda_{689}=1\U{MHz}$ at the wavelength of the intercombination line.
+The temperature $T_{blue}$ of the atomic cloud at the time of the transfer from the blue to the red MOT corresponds to a half-width of the Doppler broadening of $\sqrt{k_BT_{blue}/m}/\lambda_{689}=1~$MHz at the wavelength of the intercombination line.
 This is much larger than the linewidth of the transition, which reduces the spectral overlap with the red MOT laser.
-In order to cool every velocity class of atoms within a certain velocity range, we frequency-modulate the red MOT laser with a $30\U{kHz}$ modulation frequency and a modulation excursion, which starts at $5\U{MHz}$ and is gradually reduced to 0 as the cloud cools down \cite{Katori99}.
-Simultaneously, the laser intensity of the red MOT is reduced from $0.2I_{sat}$ to $5\cdot 10^{-4}I_{sat}$ per beam in order to avoid excessive power broadening exceeding the Doppler width of the atomic cloud while it cools down.
+In order to cool every velocity class of atoms within a certain velocity range, we frequency-modulate the red MOT laser with a $30~$kHz modulation frequency and a modulation excursion, which starts at $8~$MHz and is gradually reduced to 0 as the cloud cools down \cite{Katori99}.
+Simultaneously, the laser intensity of the red MOT is reduced from $2700I_{sat,689}$ to $8I_{sat,689}$ per beam, where $I_{sat,689}=3~\mu$W/cm$^2$ is the saturation intensity on this transition, in order to avoid excessive power broadening exceeding the Doppler width of the atomic cloud while it cools down.
 The frequency and the power ramps are illustrated in Fig.~\ref{fig:FigMotSwitching}(b).
 In Fig.~\ref{fig:FigMotSwitching}(c) we quantify the effective frequency-modulation of the red MOT light by beating it with the master laser 1 and recording the spectrum with a spectrum analyzer (Agilent, N9320B).